janklab/janklab-core/README.md

 Janklab is not a standalone system.
 It requires Matlab or the Matlab Compiler Runtime.

+See [Feature Areas]("doc/Feature Areas.md") to learn what Janklab provides.

 ##  License

 Janklab is licensed under the liberal, business-friendly Apache 2.0 License.
 You should be able to use it in most any application or environment, as long as you include the information from `NOTICE.txt` in your source distribution and/or user interface.